 Chrome Remote Desktop, a free remote access tool, is usually shown as a Chrome extension, which can be used on a PC or iPhone to access or control another PC from different operating systems.
 And for the security of Chrome Remote Desktop, we have to say that it’s sufficiently safe.

 During the remote session with it, all data will be sent directly from the client to the host.
-And it adopts an encrypted combination protocol and AES encryption algorithm to protect data security.
-Apart from that, the PIN can be used to safeguard the connection, which is a legal RDP wrapper alternative.
+It adopts an encrypted combination protocol and AES encryption algorithm to protect data security.
+Apart from that, the PIN can be used to safeguard the connection, which is a legal RDP Wrapper alternative.
 Here are the concrete steps.

 Step 1.
-On the host PC, open the Chrome Remote Desktop download page.
-Click on "Remote Support" and then click the blue download button.
+On the host PC, search for Chrome Remote Desktop.
+Click on "Remote Access" and then click the blue download button.

 Step 3.
 Choose a PIN with at least 6 numbers, and then enter it twice to start the program.

 Step 4.
 On the local PC, open the Chrome browser and navigate here.
 Then log in to the same Google account.
 Once logged in, you can see the available computers.

 Step 5.
 Click on the computer set up previously, and enter its PIN.
 Then you could start your remote control.